 A vacation is a fun and exciting way to relax, spend time with family and friends and let off some steam.
 It can also be expensive, depending on the trip you have in mind.

-The average cost for one person to go on a week-long vacation in the U.S. is $1,558.
+The average cost for one person to go on a week-long vacation in the U.S. is $1,982.
 If you’re traveling with family or plan to leave the country, prices could be much higher.
-With inflation continuing to rise, many Americans are struggling to pay for vacations this summer, with many scaling back and looking for ways to travel cheaper.
+With inflation continuing to be a challenge, many Americans are struggling to pay for vacations this summer, with many scaling back and looking for ways to travel cheaper.

 How has inflation affected travel costs?